 State College, Pennsylvania

-Gretchen’s journey began in December 2018, two weeks before her birthday.
+My journey began in December 2018, two weeks before my birthday.
 While it wasn’t an official diagnosis, it was a start to finding answers.
-Eventually, Gretchen received the official diagnosis of idiopathic Parkinson’s with ataxia.
-After a few weeks of feeling sorry for herself, Gretchen joined a Facebook group to learn more about her diagnosis.
-Through her involvement in that group, Gretchen was inspired to start the "I AM" The Face Of Project to share the beautiful faces and stories of those living with Parkinson’s.
+Eventually, I received an official diagnosis of idiopathic Parkinson’s with ataxia.
+After a few weeks of feeling sorry for myself, I joined a Facebook group to learn more about my diagnosis.
+Through my involvement in that group, I was inspired to start the “I AM The Face Of Project” to share the beautiful faces and stories of those living with Parkinson’s.

-While connecting with individuals for her project, Gretchen learned about the Davis Phinney Foundation and attended The Victory Summit® event in Philadelphia in 2019.
-There, Gretchen met some amazing and fun individuals who were living their lives well with Parkinson’s.
-Following that experience, Gretchen knew she wanted to be a part of the Foundation to show people just how strong they can be in the fight.
+While connecting with individuals for my project, I learned about the Davis Phinney Foundation and attended The Victory Summit® event in Philadelphia in 2019.
+There, I met some amazing and fun individuals who were living their lives well with Parkinson’s.
+Following that experience, I knew I wanted to be a part of the Foundation to show people just how strong they can be in the fight.

-Today, Gretchen finds joy in reading, spending time with her bubbies (her dogs), cooking, baking, thrift shopping, and fashion.
-She finds living well in the faces of the people she meets, their smiles, and the differences she can make in their lives.
+Today, I find joy in reading, spending time with my bubbies (my dogs), cooking, baking, thrift shopping, and fashion.
+I find living well in the faces of the people I meet, their smiles, and the differences I can make in their lives.